nextcloud/user_external/README.md

 External user authentication
 ============================

+**⚠⚠ Warning:** As of Version 3.0 this app uses namespace \OCA\UserExternal now.
+You MUST change your config to adopt to this change. ⚠⚠

+## Usage

+Go to Apps-Folder of your Nextcloud Installation

 **Authenticate user login against IMAP, SMB, FTP, WebDAV, HTTP BasicAuth, SSH and XMPP**

 Passwords are not stored locally; authentication always happens against